MarkoIvanetic/spreadsheet-expense-tracker/README.md

-## Spreadsheet expense tracker
+# Spreadsheet Expense Tracker

-This app uses google spreadsheet as a database for tracking expanses.
+This app uses Google Spreadsheet as a database for tracking expenses.
+To set everything up, you need to follow the steps outlined here to properly connect your spreadsheet to the app.

+## Full Backend Setup

-See the full backend setup here: [How to Use Google Sheets As a Database For Your Business](https://blog.coupler.io/how-to-use-google-sheets-as-database/#Use_Google_Sheets_as_a_database_for_a_website)
+For a more detailed backend setup guide, see: [How to Use Google Sheets As a Database For Your Business](https://blog.coupler.io/how-to-use-google-sheets-as-database/#Use_Google_Sheets_as_a_database_for_a_website).

 ![image](https://github.com/user-attachments/assets/987201f7-0100-4956-a8ff-17922dbe5408)

 ## Getting Started